 CSHBC’s first priority, as mandated by the BC government, is to protect the public.
 This ensures clients get the best possible care for the full range of care, including higher risk activities.

 Accordingly, the Speech and Hearing Health Professionals Regulation outlines the restricted activities that CSHBC registrants may perform.
-The CSHBC framework for Certified Practice (CP) provides oversight by issuing certificates, for aspects of practice that involve a restricted activity, to qualified practitioners.
-The renewable certificates provide registrants with independence and autonomy in these areas over a three-year period (current cycle: January 1, 2019 – December 31, 2021).
+The CSHBC framework for Certified Practice (CP) (formerly Advanced Certification) provides oversight by issuing certificates, for aspects of practice that involve a restricted activity, to qualified practitioners.
+The renewable certificates provide registrants with independence and autonomy in these areas.
 Without them, registrants’ ability to practice independently in these high-risk practice areas would be greatly reduced.

-Certificates must be renewed at the end of each three-year cycle.
+Certificates must be renewed during the registration renewal period (typically January to March) in the year they expire.
 Renewal of certificates is also contingent on holding an Active registration classification and recording a minimum of four CCCs for each certificate.